gilninveh/android-sdk/README.md

 # Pixoneye Android SDK
-Pixoneye's SDK (Software Development Kit) is the on-device tool that allows the data and the creation of recommendation, targeting and personalization - to be deployed on any app.
-Once installed, our SDK will provide analytic tools and data about all users’ behavior.
+Pixoneye's SDK (Software Development Kit) is the on-device tool that allows the collection of data and the creation of recommendation, targeting and personalization - to be deployed on any app.
+Once installed, our SDK will provide data & analytic tools for understanding users’ behavior.

 ## Android SDK integration
 ###  Requirements